MYVirajani/MYVirajani/README.md

 <h2> <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> About Me </h2>

-- 🌱 I’m currently working on **the projects 'An Online Local Crop Marketplace and Delivery System' and 'Banking Application - Network Programming'**
+- 🌱 I’m currently working as  a Flutter Developer
 - 💻 Studies at **Department of Computer Engineering,Faculty of Engineering,University of Ruhuna**
 - 👨‍💻 All of my projects are available at [https://github.com/MYVirajani](https://github.com/MYVirajani)
 - 📫 How to reach me **yasodhavirajani@gmail.com**